AppleNectar/dev-env-php/README.md

 ### db

-- Use the official image of MySQL 8.0
+- Use the official image of Postgres 15.4
-- The root password, initial database name, default username, and user password are passed to the container as environment variables (The actual values are defined in the .env file)
+- The initial database name, default username, and user password are passed to the container as environment variables (The actual values are defined in the .env file)
-- The data is persisted by `mysql-data` volume
+- The data is persisted by `postgres-data` volume

 ### kvs